Keith Raniere: Sentencing, restitution, and appeal

+As of 2026, he is incarcerated at FCI Butner I.

 On July 20, 2021, Raniere made a virtual appearance from his USP Tucson prison cell for a hearing on restitution, the last remaining material from the trial.
 Imprisoned co-defendant Clare Bronfman paid attorneys Marc Fernich and Jeffrey Lichtman to represent him.
 Judge Garaufis ruled that twenty-one victims of Raniere should receive a total of $3.46 million in restitution.
 This included payments to cover the cost removing the DOS-related scarification, ongoing mental health care, and making labor trafficking victims whole.
 Garaufis's order also stated that "all lower-ranking DOS members are statutorily entitled to the return of their collateral" and ordered Raniere "to effectuate that return to the fullest extent practicable".
 Due to Fifth Amendment concerns, this order was stayed until sixty days after a ruling on Raniere's appeal to the United States Court of Appeals for the Second Circuit.

 Raniere gave notice of appeal of both his conviction and sentence to the Court of Appeals for the Second Circuit in November 2020.
 Oral arguments were heard on May 3, 2022.
 The Circuit upheld the decision and rejected the appeal on December 9, 2022.
 Judge José A. Cabranes wrote, "Raniere has failed to persuade us that there is insufficient evidence to sustain his convictions."